 - The merger would also allow for improved Community involvement through a Community Grant Scheme

-Following discussions with Clockwise Credit Union and after careful examination of all the alternatives the Board recommend that New Central Credit Union merge with Clockwise Credit Union.
-The merged credit union will operate under the Clockwise brand, terms of business, product & services and governance.
+Following our discussions with Clockwise Credit Union and after careful examination of all the alternatives the Board recommend that New Central Credit Union merge with Clockwise Credit Union.
+The merged credit union will operate under the Clockwise brand, terms of business, product & services, and governance.

 There will be no impact to an existing members current loans or savings.
 All members savings will continue to be protected by the Financial Services Compensation scheme.

 That this meeting of members of New Central Credit Union hereby resolves to transfer the whole of the stock, property and other assets and all engagements of the credit union to Clockwise Credit Union in consideration of Clockwise Credit Union issuing to each member of New Central Credit Union paid up shares equal to the amount standing to the credit of each member in the share ledgers of New Central Credit Union debiting each member of the New Central Credit Union with the like amounts of loans as are debited to each member in the books of New Central Credit Union on the date when the transfer of engagements becomes effective.